viant/bintly/README.md

 improving additionally speed.
 Since there is no specific data conversion used, all serialized data uses native golang numeric data type representation.

-This package uses architecture dependent encoding (native go representation).
-User of the package should ensure that it is compatible with the needed platforms and architectures.

 ## Usage